Scientology Religious Leader

 On June 6, 2017, Russian authorities from the FSB and SWAT police raided the St. Petersburg Church of Scientology headquarters as well as the homes of all five leaders of the group including Ivan Matsitsky, Sakhib Aliev, Anastasia Terentieva, Galina Shurinova and Konstancia Esaulkova.
 They were charged with illegal entrepreneurship (Article 171 of the Criminal Code of Russia), incitement of hatred or enmity (Article 282 of the Criminal Code of Russia), and organizing an extremist conspiracy (Article 282.1 of the Criminal Code of Russia).

-All five Scientology religious leaders have filed applications in the European Court of Human Rights contesting their pretrial detention.
+All five Scientology religious leaders filed applications in the European Court of Human Rights contesting their pretrial detention.
+Matsitsky was released from pre-trial detention in November 2019.